blacklocus/aurora-echo/README.md

 - `--help`
   - Show options and exit.

+### `clone`
+- **What**: Create a new cluster and instance that is a clone of an existing database.
+See [AWS docs on cloning](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Aurora.Managing.Clone.html) for more information.
+- **How**: Given a cluster name as input, use the [restore_db_cluster_to_point_in_time](http://boto3.readthedocs.io/en/latest/reference/services/rds.html#RDS.Client.restore_db_cluster_to_point_in_time) method with `RestoreType=copy-on-write` to create it as a clone.
+The `RestoreType=full-copy` is not supported by aurora-echo right now.
+Use `new` to simulate that.
+- **When**: You may want to run this periodically on a cron job.
+It includes a safety check to make sure it hasn't restored a cluster in the last (configurable) n hours and aborts if a managed cluster is too new.
+- **State**: Leaves the db in the `new` state

+#### Configuration
+- `-a, --aws-account-number [required]`
+  - Your AWS account number
+- `-r, --region [required]`
+  - e.g. `us-east-1`
+- `-n, --managed-name [required]`
+  - The name of the cluster and instance you want to create/restore to.
+This will also go into the tag to track managed instances. e.g. `development`
+- `-s, --source-cluster-name [required]`
+  - The cluster name to clone, e.g. `production`
+- `-sub, --db-subnet-group-name [required]`
+  - VPC subnet group to restore into
+- `-c, --db-instance-class [required]`
+  - Size of the database instance to create, e.g. `db.r3.2xlarge`
+- `-e, --engine`
+  - Defaults to `aurora`
+- `-az, --availability-zone`
+  - e.g. `us-east-1c`.
+If not set, AWS defaults this to the region the parent snapshot is in.
+- `-sg, --vpc-security-group-id`
+  - The ID of any security groups to assign to the created instance/cluster
+  - Allows multiple inputs (use one option flag per input).
+- `-t, --tag`
+  - Any custom tags to assign to the cluster and instance, e.g. `purple=true`
+  - Custom tags will not interfere with, nor should include the Aurora Echo management tags
+  - Allows multiple inputs (use one option flag per input).
+- `-h, --minimum-age-hours`
+  - If an existing managed instance has been created within the last `-h` hours, abort creation of a new instance.
+Defaults to 20.
+- `--help`
+  - Show options and exit.

 ### `promote`
 - **What**: Progress a database instance from `new` to `promoted` by updating a record set's DNS entry in Route53 to point to the newly promoted database's endpoint.
 - **How**: Look for a managed instance in RDS that is in the stage `new`, and update the supplied record set's DNS entry to its endpoint.
 Move any appropriate existing instance's stage from `promoted` to `retired`, and update this instance's stage from `new` to `promoted`.
 - **When**: You may want to run this periodically on a cron job.
 It will only operate when an instance is in the `new` stage and has status `available`.
+- **State**: Leaves the new db in the `promoted` state
+- **State**: Leaves the previously promoted db in the `retired` state

 #### Configuration
 - `-a, --aws-account-number [required]`